Texas Academy of Medicine, Engineering, Science and Technology

-The Academy of Medicine, Engineering & Science of Texas (TAMEST) is a not-for-profit interdisciplinary scientific organization, whose membership consists of all Texas-based members of the three national academies, including ten Nobel laureates.
+The Texas Academy of Medicine, Engineering & Science of Technology (TAMEST) is a not-for-profit interdisciplinary scientific organization, whose membership consists of all Texas-based members of the three national academies and other honorific organizations, including eight Nobel laureates.
+It was renamed from its previous iteration as The Academy of Medicine, Engineering, Science of Texas in 2022.

 Mission

-TAMEST's mission is "to provide broader recognition of the state's top achievers in medicine, engineering and science, and to build a stronger identity for Texas as an important destination and center of achievement in these fields."
+TAMEST's mission is "to bring together the state’s brightest minds in medicine, engineering, science and technology to foster collaboration, and to advance research, innovation and business in Texas."